 As Subway continues its juggernaut across the city, let's look back at its predecessor and competitor--Blimpie Base.

-In the late 1960s and early 70s, the Hoboken-born Blimpie Base multiplied across the city, taking over a few bohemian haunts.
+In the late 1960s and early 70s, the Hoboken-born Blimpie Base multiplied across the city (here's one on E. 14th), taking over a few bohemian haunts.
 It replaced a place called the Ham & Eggs on Broadway and 72nd, recalled in Richard Goldstein's 1973 New York essay on the Continental Baths as "a sort of leather Sardi's."
 He dubbed the replacing Blimpie as "asexual...and onion-y at that."

 In 1969, they famously took over the beloved Cafe Figaro at Bleecker and Macdougal.
 The Times called it "the orange and white chain of hero sandwich shops proliferating through the area."
 A young man searching the ruins of Figaro for souvenirs said, "A Blimpie’s?
 They might as well change the name to Pizza Square."